nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Deleting a flashcard while all flashcards are being shown

-   1. Prerequisites: List all flashcards using the `list` command.
-At least one flashcard in the list.
+   1. Prerequisites: Flashcard deck contains at least one flashcard.
+Refer to [Section 1.2](#adding-a-flashcard) on how to add a flashcard if flashcard deck is empty.

    1. Test case (valid index): `delete 1` <br>
       Expected: First flashcard is deleted from the list of flashcards.
 Result display will output the status of the deleted flashcard.